 My girlfriend has endometriosis and I want to know more about it.
 I know some of the basics, but want to learn everything.
 Can you suggest where I should go?
 Thanks.

-A diagnosis of endometriosis can be tricky.
-It is sometimes mistaken for other conditions that can cause pelvic pain, such as pelvic inflammatory disease (PID) or ovarian cysts.
+While endometriosis can present highly obvious symptoms, the issue is that sometimes it’s mistaken for other conditions that can cause pelvic pain, such as pelvic inflammatory disease (PID) or ovarian cysts.
 It may even be confused with irritable bowel syndrome (IBS), which can cause abdominal cramping.
-Health care providers may try palpating the abdomen or taking an ultrasound to help determine the cause of pelvic pain.
-But the only way for your provider to diagnose endometriosis for certain is via laparoscopy, a minor surgical procedure that allows the provider to insert a slender viewing instrument to check for endometrial tissue.
+Endometriosis can also cause other serious problems, such as ruptured ovarian cysts and an increased risk of ectopic (tubal) pregnancy.
+Each month, a person with a uterus builds up tissue and sloughs it off.
+However, for those with endometriosis, the issue is growing outside of the uterus, leaving it no place to leave the body.
+As a result, internal bleeding, inflammation, cysts, and scar tissue can develop in the affected areas.
+The symptoms of this condition can be debilitating; it may interfere with normal daily activities, for days, weeks, and even months at a time.
+During a gynecological exam, health care providers may try palpating the abdomen or doing an ultrasound to help determine the cause of pelvic pain.
+However, sometimes there may be no symptoms at all.
+The only way to diagnose endometriosis for certain is via laparoscopy, a minor surgical procedure that allows the provider to insert a slender viewing instrument to check for endometrial-like tissue.

-Wishing you and your partner all the best,
+Wishing you both all the best,

 Can’t find information on the site about your health concern or issue?